 MGT electives (8 credits at 300- or 400-level)

 Credits earned in MGT 493, MGT 494, and MGT 498 may not be applied to the MGT electives requirement.

 ISECON 104 Introduction to Macroeconomics²

 ECON 103 Introduction to Microeconomics

 ¹ May be used to fulfill IQL 101 Integrative Studies requirement.

 ² May be used to fulfill an Integrative Studies requirement.

 Each student may choose one or more of the following specializations.
 Each specialization requires 16 credits.
-The specializations are Marketing, Human Resource Management, Sport Management, and Entrepreneurship.
+The specializations are Marketing, Human Resource Management, and Entrepreneurship.
 Courses for the specialization that also fulfill requirements for the management major are not counted twice for overall college credit.
 Please note that some courses within the specializations require prerequisite courses outside of the Management discipline.